Gets the type from which the current Type directly inherits.

-Interfaces inherit from zero or more base interfaces; therefore, this property returns a null reference (Nothing in Visual Basic) if the Type object represents an interface.
+Interfaces inherit from zero or more base interfaces; therefore, this property returns null if the Type object represents an interface.
 The base interfaces can be determined with GetInterfaces or FindInterfaces.

 If the current Type represents a constructed generic type, the base type reflects the generic arguments.
 For example, consider the following declarations: